 You can even name the planets and creatures you find.

 Now, I’ve given some very serious consideration into having a career in video game development because of this.
 Seriously.
 With gaming going in the direction that it is, it’s very alluring to seek out a career where you get to create things that grow on their own and offer an ever-expanding platform of entertainment and wonder to a large audience.

-Up until this point in time, the only real work experience I’ve had was putting shingles on houses and doing roof repair work for my uncle Donny.
+Up until this point in time, the only real work experience I’ve had was cleaning rugs and doing carpet cleaning work for my uncle Donny’s business.